GRAPEDIA - STSM GRANTS (OPEN CALL now available)

 Researchers across Europe are working together taking advantage of this instrument to show impressive results in a short period of time.
 The STSM coordinator of CA17111 INTEGRAPE strongly encourages you to apply and benefit from such an experience!

-Reports of the STSM grant recipients from the first call are available here:
+Reports of the STSM grant recipients from the first call in Grant Period 1 are available HERE

 The projects in line with the 2020/21 work plan of INTEGRAPE will be prioritized.
 In particular projects including genome and genome variation data management plans; transcriptomics, proteomics and metabolomics data management plans or phenotyping data management plans are welcome to help the consortium to develop on real use cases of general guidelines.
 The applicants should mention in their proposal how they will apply the established guidelines.
 Special considerations will be made regarding the participation of researchers from Inclusiveness Target Countries.

 The selection of successful STSM applicants will be performed using a 2-step evaluation procedure.
 Firstly, the applicants must fill out this Submission Form, uploading their CV, STSM proposal as well as the host agreement.
 Please then advise the STSM Coordinator via email of your application (email@example.com).